Carapacik/swagger_parser/swagger_parser/README.md

   # Optional.
 Set 'false' to not put a comment at the beginning of the generated files.
   mark_files_as_generated: true

+  # Optional (dart only).
+Set 'true' to wrap all request return types with HttpResponse.
+  original_http_response: false

   # Optional.
 Set regex replacement rules for the names of the generated classes/enums.
   # All rules are applied in order.
   replacement_rules: